samarsystems/devops/README.md

 ## Backend Config
-To store my terraform state I will be using S3.
+To store my terraform state, we used AWS S3 to store it.

 ## VPC
 Amazon VPC is a service that lets you launch AWS resources in a logically isolated virtual network that hold all our infrastructure.